alphagov/govuk-cdn-logs-monitor/README.md

 # To do

-1. stream 'live' cdn data and look for 404s. compare against known 200s. alert.
+* stream 'live' cdn data and look for 404s. compare against known 200s. alert.
-2. given two output files, produce the intersection: find the common basepaths
+* given an output file of 2XXs and the master list, combine the results (and counts)
+* Need to add tests for the scripts
 ...